zeti1223/zeteny-rps.web.app/README.md

 ## Features

-- **Student Import**: Import students from a newline-separated text format
+- **Student Import**: Import students from a newline-separated text format.
-- **Student Search**: Search functionality to find and select students
+- **Player Statistics**: A comprehensive list of all players with their match counts, status (active/eliminated), and other details.
-- **Match Recording**: Interface to record Rock Paper Scissors match results between two students
+- **Match Recording**: Interface to record Rock Paper Scissors match results between two students.
-- **Match Management**: View and manage all recorded matches with results history
+- **Match Management**: View and manage all recorded matches with results history.
+- **Match Deletion**: Ability to delete recorded matches.
+- **Tournament Overview**: A banner that shows the current status of the tournament, including the number of active and eliminated players.
+- **Sorting and Filtering**: Players can be sorted by name, match count, or status, and filtered by name.
+- **Responsive Design**: The application is designed to work on both desktop and mobile devices.
-- **Real-time Data**: Uses Firebase Firestore for real-time data synchronization
+- **Real-time Data**: Uses Firebase Firestore for real-time data synchronization.
+- **Tournament Bracket (Disabled)**: A visual representation of the tournament bracket is implemented but currently disabled.
+The README includes instructions on how to re-enable it.

 ## Tech Stack